Jacob Allender, a Double Graduate

-Jacob Allender graduated from Waterford High School this spring -- after graduating from Gateway Technical College with a welding diploma.
+Jacob Allender graduated from Waterford High School -- after graduating from Gateway Technical College with a welding diploma.

-Not only did Jacob earn diplomas from high school and college in the same month, but he also landed a job in his career field in the middle of a pandemic and before he even took part in his college commencement ceremony.
-And, all in the double-double year of 2020.
+Not only did Jacob earn diplomas from high school and college in the same month, he also landed a job in his career and before he even took part in his college commencement ceremony.

 Jacob earned his diploma through a Gateway high school welding academy, a program which provides high school students the training and education to earn their welding/maintenance & fabrication technical diploma and enter a welding career.
 He says he initially signed up for the academy because he likes to build things -- but found out he really liked it once he started to weld.